 - At this time, there is no evidence that COVID-19 is in breast milk.

-- If a mom is COVID-19 positive, the way the baby gets COVID-19 is most likely respiratory droplets because the baby is within 6 feet of mom.
-The preferred recommendation is pumping and then someone else giving the baby a bottle of breast milk while mom is sick.
+- If a mom is COVID-19 positive, the way the baby gets COVID-19 is most likely through respiratory droplets because the baby is within 6 feet of mom.
+If mom is COVID-19 positive but asymptotic, the recommendation is to breastfeed due to its clear benefits while wearing a mask and washing hands beforehand.
+If mom is COVID-19 positive and experiencing symptoms, the preferred recommendation is pumping and then someone else giving the baby a bottle of breast milk while mom is sick.
 These recommendations will continue to change as we understand the disease better AND when we can get results of testing more quickly.